unstoppabledomains/resolution/README.md

 You can find all of the options for resolution cli within -h, --help flag.

+Flag -m can retrive all metadata so you don't need to query them separately if you just want an overview of domain records
 Example:
 ```
 resolution -mc eth,btc,DODGE,unknown -d brad.zil